 About the Project

-Amanda Madden and Colin Rose began conceiving of Modeling and Mapping Violence in Early Modern Italy in 2015.
+Amanda Madden and Colin Rose began conceiving of Modeling and Mapping Violence in Early Modern Italy over a coffee at the Renaissance Society of America conference.
 Drawing on their expertise in the history of violence and digital spatial analysis, they began by identifying datasets suitable for spatial history methods, assessing necessary resources, and consulting with potential collaborators and users.

 During the 2022–23 academic year, Madden and Jason Heppler partnered with a Junior Capstone Team at the Georgia Institute of Technology to develop an early website prototype, including a design mock-up and initial codebase.
 Junior Capstone teams collaborate with clients to produce proof-of-concept projects for academic credit.
 The prototype code was deposited in the RRCHNM GitHub repository for open reuse.
 Rachel Midura and Andrew Vidali joined the project as co-principal investigators in 2023.

-Amanda Madden was awarded a CHSS seed grant for the school year 2025-26 to work with Jason Heppler to refine the data model and prototype the database.
+Amanda Madden was awarded a CHSS seed grant for the school year 2025-26 to work with Jason Heppler to refine the data model and prototype the database and the mapping interface.

 Archival Research and Data Collection